dhia619/dhia619/README.md

 - 🎓 **Education**: I'm currently pursuing my degree in Computer Science with a focus on Big Data and Data Analytics.
 - 💡 **Interests**: "I'm interested in deep learning and building intelligent systems..
 - 🌱 **Learning**: Always learning and currently diving deep into advanced data analytics, deep learning, and computer vision.
-- ⚡ **Fun Fact**: I love solving puzzles and exploring new technologies in my spare time.

 ---